clarapunzi/ADM-HW3/README.md

 In particular in this file there are:
 * _query_vector_: creates the vector of a query;
 * _vector_: creates the vectors of a given file;
-* _cosine_similarity_: return the cosine similarity between two vectors; specifically, it is given by the cosine angle between them.
+* _cosine_similarity_: returns the cosine similarity between two vectors; specifically, it is given by the cosine angle between them.
-* _make_clickable_: that permit a value to became clickable.
+* _make_clickable_: allows a link to became clickable.
 * _year_docs_: is the first function we used to solve the third point of the homework; it extracts the year of release of a movie from the *.tsv* files.
 * _sim_docs_: is a function that takes in input a dictonary and returns a new dictionary with the same keys but the similiarity based on the year of release as values.
 * _actors_dic_: creates a dictonary in which each actor is associated to the movies in which he played.